 Khyam Allami is an Iraqi-British multi-instrumentalist musician, composer, researcher and founder of Nawa Recordings.
 Primarily an Oud player, his artistic research focuses on the development of contemporary and experimental practice based on the fundamentals of Arabic music, with a focus on tuning and microtonality.

-Born in Damascus in 1981 to Iraqi parents Allami moved to London at the age of 9 where he grew up.
-He began his musical path by studying the violin for a minor role in the Syrian arthouse film Al-Tahaleb (Rimon Butros 1990)and moved on to guitar, bass and drums during his teens in London before continuing as a drummer in various punk, metal, post-rock and progressive rock bands (Art of Burning Water, Ursa, Knifeworld).
+Born in Damascus, Syria in 1981 to Iraqi parents, and raised in London from the age of 9, Allami began his musical path by studying the violin for a minor role in the Syrian arthouse film Al-Tahaleb (Rimon Butros, 1990).
+He moved on to Guitar, Bass and Drums during his teens before continuing on as a Drummer in the metal, post-rock and progressive rock bands Art of Burning Water, Ursa and Knifeworld.

 "Attractive, fluently played and deserves to find its listeners.”
 (The Wire)

 “[Khyam Allami] epitomises the best of the new generation of Oud players whose roots lie in the Eastern tradition but who also judiciously draw on a wider range of contemporary influences...his compositions are utterly bewitching.”
 (Top of the World 5/5 – Songlines)